American Municipal Power, Inc. v. Environmental Protection Agency

 - Project Name: Environmental Law Project

-On April 26, 2017, WLF asked the U.S. Supreme Court to review and reverse a D.C.
-Circuit decision that allowed EPA to set emission standards under the Clean Air Act that are impossible for industry and other affected entities to meet.
-WLF’s brief argues that no one believes the so-called Boiler MACT rule can be complied with at all times, because even the best controlled and maintained equipment malfunctions periodically.
-Hence, EPA is essentially requiring operators of hundreds of thousands of boilers—including at hospitals, churches, shopping malls, apartment complexes, schools, prisons, restaurants, and industrial settings—to subject themselves to civil and criminal sanctions whenever their equipment malfunctions.
-WLF argues that EPA’s regulation violates the Due Process Clause.
-Although EPA promises to exercise prosecutorial discretion, boiler operators should not have to depend on the discretion of a prosecutor (or private plaintiff) in order to avoid civil and criminal penalties.
+On June 26, 2017, the U.S. Supreme Court issued an order declining to review an appeals court decision that upheld onerous EPA Clean Air Act emissions standards.
+The decision was a setback for WLF, which filed a brief urging the Court to grant review.
+WLF noted that EPA’s standards (known as the Boiler MACT rule) cannot be complied with at all times, because even the best-controlled and maintained equipment malfunctions periodically.
+WLF argued that EPA is essentially requiring operators of hundreds of thousands of boilers—including at hospitals, churches, shopping malls, schools, and prisons—to subject themselves to potential civil and criminal penalties whenever their equipment malfunctions.
+WLF argued that EPA’s regulations violate the Due Process Clause and asserted that boiler operators should not have to depend on the exercise of “sound discretion” by federal officials (or private plaintiffs) in order to avoid civil and criminal penalties.

 More Information and Downloads: